Dreamsorcerer/gnucash-gocardless-import/README.md

 `y` to get the resulting list of account IDs.

 You'll now need to paste these account IDs into the `ACCOUNTS` global variable.
 You'll want to replace the example configuration that's already in the script.
-The sample one shows using 2 accouts files (named `personal.gnucash` and `business.gnucash` in the user's home directory), with 1 bank account in the file that maps to the `Assets.Current Account` account in GnuCash.
+The sample one shows using 2 accounts files (named `personal.gnucash` and `business.gnucash` in the user's home directory), with 1 bank account in the first file that maps to the `Assets.Current Account` account in GnuCash.

 > [!NOTE]